 North Coast EMS has numerous policies specific to the BLS and ALS scope of practice and continuously updates protocols and policies specific to the EMT-I and EMT-P scope of practice.
-We continue to update, add and modify policies and protocolsprotocols, this quarter including: COVID vaccinations, Ketamine, and several other protocols.
-At this time, Public Safety, First Responder and EMT entities do not seem interested in use of Epi Pens due to ongoing costs.
+We continue to update, add and modify policies and protocols, this quarter including initiation of addition of IFT antibiotics to the paramedic scope and consolidation of IFT and CQI policies; etc.